Graduated Elephant Figurines (Marble or Onyx)

 1

-In many Asian cultures, an elephant with its trunk pointing upwards is considered a symbol of good fortune, often placed near the entrance of a home to welcome blessings.
+In many cultures, an elephant with its trunk raised is considered a symbol of good luck, prosperity, and a welcoming gesture.

 2